CDCgov/polarbayes/docs/quickstart_for_tidybayes_users.md

 draws = pb.spread_draws(mcmc_output_arviz, var_names = ["x1", "x2"])
 ```

-The PolarBayes output will still have `time` and `location` columns along with the MCMC sample ID columns, provided those are the names of the dimensions in the `mcmc_output_arviz` [`InferenceData`][arviz.InferenceData] object.
-If the dimension names in your [`InferenceData`][arviz.InferenceData] object are not the ones you want in your output data frame, you can simply rename them via [`polars.DataFrame.rename`][].
+The PolarBayes output will still have `time` and `location` columns along with the MCMC sample ID columns, provided those are the names of the dimensions in the `mcmc_output_arviz` [`xarray.DataTree`][] object.
+If the dimension names in your [`xarray.DataTree`][] object are not the ones you want in your output data frame, you can simply rename them via [`polars.DataFrame.rename`][].

 ### Dimension index conversion deferred to ArviZ
 For similar reasons, PolarBayes does not provide functionality equivalent to tidybayes's [`recover_types()`](https://mjskay.github.io/tidybayes/reference/recover_types.html) converting integer indexes for array-valued MCMC output into more interpretable quantities (e.g. named categories, timestamps, geographic coordinates).
 PolarBayes instead relies on ArviZ's built-in functionality for dimension indexing.

-ArviZ performs [`recover_types()`](https://mjskay.github.io/tidybayes/reference/recover_types.html)-like operations when [creating `InferenceData` objects](https://python.arviz.org/en/stable/getting_started/CreatingInferenceData.html) from probabilistic programming language (PPL) MCMC output.
-The degree and sophistication depends on the source PPL and what metadata it provides.
-ArviZ also has functionality for doing [manual dimension annotation](https://python.arviz.org/en/stable/api/generated/arviz.InferenceData.assign_coords.html).
+ArviZ performs [`recover_types()`](https://mjskay.github.io/tidybayes/reference/recover_types.html)-like operations when creating [`xarray.DataTree`][] objects from probabilistic programming language (PPL) MCMC output (examples: [from NumPyro](https://python.arviz.org/projects/base/en/latest/how_to/ConversionGuideNumPyro.html#converting-numpyro-objects-to-datatree), [from emcee](https://python.arviz.org/projects/base/en/stable/how_to/ConversionGuideEmcee.html)).
+The degree and sophistication of the dimension recovery depends on the source PPL and what metadata it provides. xarray also has functionality for doing [manual dimension annotation](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.assign_coords.html).

 # Other resources